angusmaccuish/FRTB/MAR21.md

         * the reporting currency; and

-        * both the currency in which an instrument is denominated and any other currencies referenced by the instrument.
-          ^[For example, for an FX forward referencing USD/JPY, the relevant risk factors for a CAD-reporting bank to consider are the exchange rates USD/CAD and JPY/CAD.
+      * both the currency in which an instrument is denominated and any other currencies referenced by the instrument.^[For example, for an FX forward referencing USD/JPY, the relevant risk factors for a CAD-reporting bank to consider are the exchange rates USD/CAD and JPY/CAD.
 If that CAD-reporting bank calculates FX risk relative to a USD base currency, it would consider separate deltas for the exchange rate JPY/USD risk and CAD/USD FX translation risk and then translate the resulting capital requirement to CAD at the USD/CAD spot exchange rate.]

     * Subject to supervisory approval, FX risk may alternatively be calculated relative to a base currency instead of the reporting currency.
 In such case the bank must account for not only:

        * the FX risk against the base currency; but also